 The really surprising thing is that in cattle, deficiencies of copper and zinc have been linked strongly to:

 - soft feet

 - thrush (“foot rot” in cattle and sheep!)

 Supplementing extra copper and zinc for horse hoof health

-So why, you have to ask, has the horse feed industry been routinely adding iron and manganese to all their broad spectrum mixes for years when the average profile of UK and European forage shows horses will be exposed to such high levels of these minerals from the day that they are born, that supplementing them could cause even greater problems and effectively cancel out the pitiful levels of copper and zinc added in those very same broad spectrum supplements?
+So why, given the evidence from analysis of grass and hay, has the horse feed industry been routinely adding iron and manganese to all their mineral and vitamin horse feed supplements?
+Why do they favour using a broad spectrum approach?
+A scatter gun put a little bit of everything into a mix doesn’t make sense when the average profile of UK and European grass and hay shows horses will be exposed to really high levels of some minerals in their diet.
+High levels of some minerals automatically block the uptake of others which are already low.
+Supplementing these excess minerals could cause even greater problems and effectively cancel out the pitiful levels of minerals such as copper and zinc added in those very same broad spectrum supplements.

-So when you get an abscess in your horse’s hoof or your horse has poor quality hoof horn and or cracks, look first to copper and zinc levels and those all important ratios, balance to the common forage profile.
-There are other things which may be insufficient such as the B vitamins, or the amino acid methionine, but the major missing link in our opinion and experience is correct ratios of the most commonly deficient minerals in forage.
+When you get an abscess in your horse’s hoof or your horse has poor quality hoof horn, soft soles, flakey hoof horn and or cracks, look first to copper and zinc levels.
+Get the ratios with iron and manganese balanced.
+Balance horse feed to the common grass and hay profile.
+There are other things which may be insufficient such as B vitamins, or the essential amino acids, but one of the major missing links, in our opinion and experience, is correct ratios of the most commonly deficient minerals in grass and hay.